cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### bytes

 * Bytes of length shorter or equal to 32 are rendered in hexadecimal, all capital letters, without the `0x` prefix.
-* Bytes of length greater than 32 are hashed using SHA256, and the rendered text is the hash, in hexadecimal, all capital letters, without the `0x` prefix.
+* Bytes of length greater than 32 are hashed using SHA256.
+The rendered text is the 32-byte hash, in hexadecimal, all capital letters, without the `0x` prefix.

 #### Examples